Loki-1601/ParkingApp/Readme.md

 0. `git status` to see what pending changes exist
 1. `git add .` or `git add -p .` or `gi add filepattern` add all changes or selectively add all changes [n:no,d: no for all changes in this file, y:yes,a: yes for every cange in this file]
 2. `git commit -m "some short message about the code changes"` seal your changes
 3. `git push remote branch_name` push the commited changes to your remote repo/github

+- `git diff` see all diffs
+- `git diff --staged` see staged diffs

 ** remote = origin most times
 ** branch_name = main most times